In-patient luxury rehab center in Thailand

 Depersonalization-derealization disorder is a type of dissociative disorder indicated by feeling detached or disconnected from oneself and the surroundings.
 Most people have depersonalization or derealization at one point or another, but this mental health condition is more persistent and has a major impact on a patient’s quality of life.

 The exact causes of the depersonalization-derealization disorder are still unknown.
-Dissociative disorders may have a genetic component, and this one isn’t an exception.
-For many patients, the main catapult for the depersonalization-derealization disorder is trauma.
-They may start disconnecting or dissociating to cope with intense emotions or traumatic experiences.
-Brain abnormalities and extreme stress could also contribute to the development of this disorder.
+Dissociative disorders potentially have a genetic component, and this one isn’t an exception.
+For most patients, the main catapult for the depersonalization-derealization disorder is trauma.

 The main symptoms of the depersonalization-derealization disorder include not feeling connected with oneself and the surrounding, being unable to attach emotions to memories, having an impaired sense of time, or feeling like limbs are distorted.
 People with this disorder don’t feel like they are in control of their emotions and aren’t familiar with their surroundings.
-It may seem to them as if they’re living in a movie.

-What is Depersonalization-derealization disorder?
+What is depersonalization-derealization disorder?

 Depersonalization-derealization disorder (DPDR or DDD) is a mental health disorder characterized by periods of feeling disconnected or detached from oneself (depersonalization), physically or mentally, or having a decreased sense of reality (derealization).
-A person with DPDR repeatedly or persistently has the feeling that they’re observing themselves from outside of their body.
-Or they feel like things around them aren’t real.
-Sometimes both scenarios are involved.

 Depersonalization-derealization disorder is classified as a type of dissociative disorder in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) by the American Psychiatric Association.
 Generally speaking, dissociative disorders are characterized by feelings of disconnection from reality.

-How common is Depersonalization-derealization disorder?
+How common is depersonalization-derealization disorder?

 The paper analyzed 23 studies categorized into three groups such as general population, outpatient, and patients with specific disorders.
+Findings additionally showed the prevalence of DPDR in outpatient samples was 5% to 20%, and for inpatients, 17.5% to 41.9%.

 When it comes to specific disorders, the prevalence of DPDR among persons with substance abuse was 1.8% to 5.9%, anxiety 3.3% to 20.2%, other dissociative disorders 3.7% to 20.4%, schizophrenia 16.3%, borderline personality disorder 17%, and depression 50%.

 The highest prevalence rates were observed among people who experienced interpersonal abuse, between 25% and 53.8%.
+Depersonalization-derealization disorder affects males and females equally.

 Speaking of the prevalence of DPDR, it is important to mention transient depersonalization and derealization are quite common.
 Those are the situations when people experience detachment from themselves or reality briefly and are not a part of the disorder itself.
 Not every individual who experiences depersonalization and derealization has DPDR as a specific disorder.

-What are the causes of Depersonalization-derealization disorder?
+What are the causes of depersonalization-derealization disorder?

-What are the symptoms of Depersonalization-derealization disorder?
+What are the symptoms of depersonalization-derealization disorder?

 • The feeling of being an outside observer of your thoughts/feelings or disconnected from the whole or a part of the body